-White-collar crime typically refers to nonviolent crimes committed by business professionals or government employees for financial gain.
+White-collar crime typically refers to non-violent crimes committed by business professionals or government employees for financial gain.
 Common types include embezzlement, fraud, bribery, insider trading, tax evasion, and money laundering.
-The stereotype surrounding white-collar criminals is that they get off easier than other criminals, with lighter sentences at minimum security jails – if they get jail time at all.
+The stereotype surrounding white-collar criminals is that they get off easier than other criminals, with lighter sentences at minimum-security jails – if they get jail time at all.
 This picture is not actually accurate.

 If you are facing charges for a white-collar crime, do not assume that you will get off lightly.
 Especially in the years following headline-making cases like Bernie Madoff, the subprime mortgage crisis, or the Enron scandal, courts take white-collar crime extremely seriously.
-The results of a conviction for white-collar crime can include lengthy prison terms, hefty fines, and other life-altering consequences such as a tarnished business reputation, revocation of professional licenses, and the loss of certain civil rights such as the ability to vote.
+The results of a conviction for a white-collar crime can include lengthy prison terms, hefty fines, and other life-altering consequences such as a tarnished business reputation, revocation of professional licenses, and the loss of certain civil rights such as the ability to vote.

 Many people also think that white-collar crimes have to involve large amounts of money and a malicious intent to defraud, but this too is untrue.
-A well-intentioned small business owner could easily be caught up in a money laundering scheme, for example.
+A well-intentioned small business owner could easily be caught up in a money-laundering scheme, for example.
 If you are facing charges for a white-collar crime, it is imperative that you contact an experienced attorney immediately to determine the best course of action to protect your livelihood, freedom, and reputation.

 White-Collar Crime Lawyer in Ventura, CA

 With your freedom, livelihood, and reputation on the line facing a conviction for a white-collar crime, you want an aggressive defense attorney like Jay Leiderman on your side.
-Not only does Jay Leiderman have years of experience handling many different white-collar crimes, he is one of the less than 1% of California attorneys to have earned specialization in Criminal Law through the California Bar Association by passing a difficult judge-reviewed screening process.
+Not only does Jay Leiderman have years of experience handling many different white-collar crimes, he is one of the less than 1% of California attorneys to have earned a specialization in Criminal Law through the California Bar Association by passing a difficult judge-reviewed screening process.

 After years of representing California defendants in high-profile cases, Jay Leiderman Law has the knowledge and skill to build an effective defense tailored to your unique situation.
 Timing can be essential, and often the earlier in the criminal process that you retain an attorney the better the ultimate outcome.
 We represent clients in all ten Ventura County cities, including Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, Simi Valley, Thousand Oaks, and Ventura itself.
 Don’t hesitate.
 Call Jay Leiderman Law at (805) 654-0200 today for a free consultation.